luluse/book_app/README.md

 # book_app

-### Number and name of feature:
+### Number and name of feature: 1.
+As a user, I want my application to load quickly so that I have an enjoyable experience.

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hour

-Start time:
+Start time: 2pm

-Finish time:
+Finish time: 2:50

-Actual time needed to complete:
+Actual time needed to complete: 50 min

 **Author**: Daisy, Edgar and Lulu